scyv/abhakeln_vertx/README.md

 # abhakeln-vertx-vue

-This is a demo implementation (todo app) using https://vertx.io and https://vuejs.org/
+This is a todo app using https://vertx.io and https://vuejs.org/

+* Live Updates (SockJS Event Bridge) for Client
+* Client side encryption using XChaCha20-Poly1305 (passwords or clear text are never sent to the server!)
 * Message based
-* Live Updates (SockJS Event Bridge) for Client
 * Mongo Database

 ### Get running